-Adding board and batten box molding is actually pretty easy.
+Adding box molding is actually pretty easy.
 On a scale of 1 to 5 with 1 being easy and 5 being really hard I would give it a 2.
 As long as you have a miter saw it’s really a piece of cake.

-I used 1/2 inch mdf for this project from Home Depot and had them rip down a 4X8 sheet into 4 inch strips.
+I used 1/2 inch mdf for this project from Home Depot.
+They ripped the wood down a 4X8 sheet into 4-inch strips.
 The guy at the store was able to get 12 boards out of it but only used 7 for this project.

-You can choose to use 1×4 pieces of lumber but that is a bit more expensive and for my room, the 1×4 would stick out from the existing baseboards so I went with MDF for practical and economic reasons.
+You can choose to use 1×4 pieces of lumber but that is a bit more expensive.
+For my space, the 1×4 would stick out from the existing baseboards because it is thicker than the baseboards.
+So I went with MDF for practical and economic reasons.

 Then I measured the horizontal boards, cut and repeated the steps to apply to the wall.

 You can see in this picture above that I angled the wood by 45 degrees where it met the end of the wall.
 I accomplished this with my miter saw.

 Once the caulk is dry and everything is clean you need to tape off and cover these beautiful steps you just stained.
 I used just plain old newspaper!